DMVis/DMVis/documentation/components/BaseVisualisation.md

 Height of the visualisation that is shown.
 For this to be used, `isScrollable` must be set to `true`.

+## enableFilter

+- Type: `DataUtils`
+- Default: `null`

+Provide a DataUtils object when you want to show and use the `Filter` component within the visualisation. -

 # Example usage

 When creating your own visualisation, the first component that you should use is the `BaseVisualisation`: